 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mansfield - De Land is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mansfield - De Land is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Mansfield - De Land who work in healthcare (14.37%), management occupations (13.01%), and sales jobs (12.35%).

-Because of many things, Mansfield - De Land is a great place for families with children to consider.
-First of all, many other families with children live here, making Mansfield - De Land a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mansfield - De Land has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mansfield - De Land is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mansfield - De Land’s overall crime rate is lower than average for the country.

 The per capita income in Mansfield - De Land in 2022 was $54,152, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $216,608 for a family of four.